openfaas/workshop/lab4.md

         return "That was neutral or negative"
 ```

-Now create a new function in Python and it all together
+Now create a new function in Python and bring it all together

 ```python
 import os